Pax airship disaster

-Pax airship disaster was the explosion of the Pax airship on May 12, 1902, in Paris, which killed the Brazilian inventor Augusto Severo and the French mechanic Georges Saché.
+The Pax airship disaster was the explosion of the Pax airship on May 12, 1902, in Paris, which killed the Brazilian inventor Augusto Severo and the French mechanic Georges Saché.

 History

 Background

 The fusiform-shaped Pax airship had a capacity of 2,000 cubic meters, a length of 30 m, a nacelle of 30 m, and weighed 2000 kg.
 Its inventor, Augusto Severo, had already been studying aeronautics for 20 years and invested all the rest of his fortune in Pax.
-Originally the airship would have an electric motor, but due to the time it would take to develop it and the obligation to return to Brazil to fulfill his parliamentary term, Severo was convinced to follow the example of Santos Dumont and adopt gasoline engines, whose usage he was hesitant to even five days before the flight.
+The airship was originally intended to have an electric motor, but due to the time it would have taken to develop it and an obligation to return to Brazil to fulfill his parliamentary term, Severo was convinced to follow the example of Santos Dumont and adopt gasoline engines, although he was hesitant about their usage even five days before the flight.

 The Pax was completed a fortnight before the accident, with experiments being conducted in an Earth-tethered manner and in a complicated weather situation on May 4 in Vaugirard park, with satisfactory results, which led the inventor to proceed with a crewed flight.